 Learn more about mortgage and rent relief options

 If you're concerned about how to pay your mortgage or rent due to COVID-19 related financial hardships, we have information on your relief options.
-If you’re a homeowner, consider contacting your mortgage servicer first to ask about forbearance or relief programs you may be eligible for, or work with a local a HUD-certified housing counselor, which is a free resource to help you identify your options.
+If you’re a homeowner, consider contacting your mortgage servicer first to ask about forbearance or relief programs you may be eligible for, or work with a HUD-approved housing counseling agency, which is a free resource to help you identify your options.

 Beware of scams